 We are very early in our development efforts.
 AXA Candidates we decide to develop as drug product candidates will require significant additional preclinical and clinical development before we seek regulatory approval.
-AXA Candidates that we decide to bring to market as non-drug products may also require additional development, and all AXA Candidates may require significant interactions with regulators and investments before their respective commercial launches.
+AXA Candidates that we decide to bring to market as non-drug products may also require additional development, and all AXA Candidates may require significant interactions with regulatory authorities and investments before their respective commercial launches.
 If we are unable to advance our AXA Candidates to final development, meet regulatory requirements, including obtaining regulatory approval, where applicable, or ultimately commercialize our AXA Candidates or experience significant delays in doing so, our business will be materially harmed.

 We are very early in our development efforts and have invested substantially all of our efforts and financial resources in the identification and early clinical development of AXA Candidates.
-To date, we have not marketed or commercialized products and, although we have made a development path decision to develop AXA1665 as a drug product candidate under a planned IND submission, we have not done so for any of our other AXA Candidates, including whether to continue their development under food or dietary supplement regulations or to pursue their development as drugs.
+To date, we have not marketed or commercialized products and have not yet commenced any Clinical Trials with AXA Candidates that we have decided to develop as drugs (i.e. AXA1665, AXA1125 and AXA1957).
 Our ability to generate product revenues, which we do not expect will occur for many years, if ever, will depend on the successful development and eventual commercialization of our AXA Candidates, which may never occur.
 We currently generate no revenue from sales of any products, and we may never be able to develop or commercialize a marketable product.
 The success of our AXA Candidates will depend on several factors, including the following:

-• successful completion of preclinical studies, Non-IND, IRB-Approved Clinical Studies and, if applicable, Clinical Trials;

-- clearance of INDs for future Clinical Trials for AXA Candidates that we decide to develop as drug product candidates; - successful enrollment in, and completion of, Non-IND, IRB-Approved Clinical Studies and Clinical Trials, if applicable; - receipt of regulatory approvals from applicable regulatory authorities for drug product candidates or, alternatively, compliance with regulatory requirements applicable to non-drug products; - establishing cGMP-compliant supply and commercial manufacturing operations or making arrangements with cGMP-compliant third-party manufacturers for supply and commercial manufacturing; - obtaining and maintaining patent and trade secret protection or regulatory exclusivity for our AXA Candidates; - launching commercial sales of our AXA Candidates, if and when approved or allowed for marketing, whether alone or in collaboration with others; - acceptance of our drug product candidates, if and when approved, by patients, the medical community and third-party payors, if we decide to develop any of our AXA Candidates as drug product candidates, or acceptance of our non-drug products we may market by consumers: - effectively competing with other drugs for any AXA Candidate developed and approved as a drug or competing with other non-drug products for any AXA Candidate developed and marketed as such; - obtaining and maintaining third-party insurance coverage and adequate reimbursement, as applicable; - enforcing and defending intellectual property rights and claims; - the marketing of our products; and - · maintaining a continued acceptable safety profile of the AXA Candidates following approval or commercialization.
+- successful enrollment in, and completion of, preclinical studies, Non-IND, IRB-Approved Clinical Studies and, if applicable, Clinical Trials: - clearance of INDs for future Clinical Trials for AXA Candidates that we decide to develop as drug product candidates; - receipt of regulatory approvals from applicable regulatory authorities for drug product candidates or, alternatively, compliance with regulatory requirements applicable to non-drug products; - establishing cGMP-compliant supply and commercial manufacturing operations or making arrangements with cGMP-compliant third-party manufacturers for supply and commercial manufacturing; - · obtaining and maintaining patent and trade secret protection or regulatory exclusivity for our AXA Candidates; - launching commercial sales of our AXA Candidates, if and when approved or allowed for marketing, whether alone or in collaboration with others; - acceptance of our drug product candidates, if and when approved, by patients, the medical community and third-party payors, if we decide to develop any of our AXA Candidates as drug product candidates, or acceptance of our non-drug products we may market by consumers; - effectively competing with other drugs for any AXA Candidate developed and approved as a drug or competing with other non-drug products for any AXA Candidate developed and marketed as such; - · obtaining and maintaining third-party insurance coverage and adequate reimbursement, as applicable; - enforcing and defending intellectual property rights and claims; - · the marketing of our products; and maintaining a continued acceptable safety profile of the AXA Candidates following approval or commercialization.

 If we do not achieve one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize our AXA Candidates, which would materially harm our business.
-If we do not receive regulatory approvals or identify and execute on alternate regulatory pathways to market for our AXA Candidates, we may not be able to continue our operations.
+If we do not receive regulatory approvals or identify and successfully execute on alternate regulatory pathways to market for our AXA Candidates, we may not be able to continue our operations.